 Overcoming the Spirit of Hate

 In Japanese folklore supernatural beings called yokai can come in to existence via human emotions like jealousy, sadness, and hate (see 2002’s Japanese crossover hit Ju-on: The Grudge for more).
 In Ren’s case he struggles against his hate while Ichirohiko allows it to literally consume him and take the form of a violent and destructive power.
-“Your hate has made you powerful!” img-beast-2the Emperor tells Luke in Return of the Jedi, and we do seem to summon a hideous strength by focusing our hatred.
+“Your hate has made you powerful!” the Emperor tells Luke in Return of the Jedi, and we do seem to summon a hideous strength by focusing our hatred.
 Jesus says our hate is equivalent to murder: when we choose to give in to its power, humanity is capable of the very worst atrocities.

 In this sense fantasy has little to say that we haven’t already enacted in reality.
 Too often fantasy defeats violence with more violence and the cycle continues until either everyone is dead or some force achieves total victory.
 Modern fantasy tends to lean towards grim realism, but Hosoda takes us in a different direction: Hatred is overcome by self-giving love.
 The master gives his life for the student and Ichirohiko is restored rather than defeated.